arcana-network/docs.arcana/docs/quick-start/wagmi-quick-start.md

 {% include "./code-snippets/auth_wagmi_use_index.md" %}

-For sample code and details, see [[onboard-web3-react-app-custom-ui|how to onboard users through the configured authentication providers using a custom login UI]], in a {{page.meta.arcana.app_type}} app.
+For sample code and details, see [[onboard-wagmi-app-custom-ui|how to onboard users through the configured authentication providers using a custom login UI]], in a {{page.meta.arcana.app_type}} app.

 !!! tip "Arcana JWT Token"